 The main focus of the sub-programme 5 is on Photovoltaic systems.
 This includes the planning/design of such systems and the use of suitable components (like PV modules, mounting- or integration systems, inverters, monitoring etc.) for various applications (ground mounted, building integrated, floating etc.), as well as their efficient and reliable operation.
-Beside the reliability and performance the cost efficiency in installation and operation will be addressed.
+Beside the reliability (see also sub-programme 6) and performance, the cost efficiency in installation and operation will also be addressed.